SaschaPolatkan/SaschaPolatkan/README.md

 I'm a graduated researcher from Stuttgart and have worked on topological materials on which I did optical studies in large magnetic fields.
 Below, you will find descriptions for some of my codes I decided to share.

 ## Free-Carrier Magneto Optics
-When studying materials with optical probes, often one has to make reasonable assumptions about the free-carrier contributions, to separate them from the interband contributions.
-When magnetic fields are applied, the free-carrier response experiences a plasma-edge splitting.
-However, it is often not very intuitive how the response can look within a reasonable set of parameters.
-Thus, to more effectively discuss, I decided to visualize this response, writing my first Python GUI.
-Thus, the program looks ... alternative.
-This is because younger me thought it would be very insightful to implement the program with Tkinter.
-Older me knows better now.
-However, the program works like a charm and was consulted often.
+The free-carrier contribution in magnetic fields experiences a plasma edge splitting.
+To visualize this response, which is often not intuitive, I wrote my first Python GUI.
+The program looks ... alternative, because younger me thought it would be very insightful to implement the program with Tkinter.
+Nevertheless, the program works like a charm and was consulted often.

 ## PhD-Presentation
 My PhD-Presentation is hosted at: https://saschapolatkan.github.io/PhD-Presentation/index.html